 The call-recording feature in HubSpot's CRM allows you to keep records of your phone calls with contacts to make follow-up calls easier and keep your team up-to-date.
-The information below is designed to provide you with guidelines about some things you'll need to consider when recording calls; however, HubSpot always recommends you speak with your legal team to make sure you've got everything covered.
+The information below is designed to provide you with guidelines about some things you'll need to consider when recording calls; however, HubSpot always recommends you speak with your legal team to ensure you have everything covered.

 Some states require more than one party's consent to record a call.
-In these cases you'll need to make sure that everyone involved consents before starting to record a call.
-If a contact's area code is associated with one of these states, the CRM is configured to turn off the recording feature automatically and display a pop-up alert when the feature is turned on to remind you to obtain consent.
-You'll need to inform the contact that you'll be recording, then click I have informed them to continue recording the call.
+In these cases, you must make sure that everyone involved consents before starting to record a call.
+If a contact's area code is associated with one of these states, the recording feature is turned off by default.
+When you click the Record button, a dialog box will appear to remind you to obtain consent.
+You must inform the contact that you'll be recording, then click I have informed them to continue recording the call.

-However, because HubSpot can't be sure where your contact is actually located when you call them (especially since the world relies so heavily on mobile devices), it's good practice to get consent where there's any uncertainty or to consider making it a policy to always ask for consent.
+However, because HubSpot can't be sure where your contact is actually located when you call them, it's good practice to get consent where there's any uncertainty or to consider making it a policy to always ask for consent.

-In the majority of U.S. states, you'll only need consent from one of the people participating in a call in order to record it (this is often referred to as "one-party consent").
+In the majority of U.S. states, you'll only need consent from one of the persons participating in a call in order to record it (this is often referred to as "one-party consent").
 Since you're opting to record the call you're placing, and presumably you consent to your own recording of the call, you won't need to do anything else to comply with the laws of those types of states.